billkarsh/SpikeGLX/Markdown/UserManual.md

 channel map (.cmp) files).

 > If you do not supply a map, the `default` user order depends upon the stream.
-The **imec** default order follows the shank map, ordered first by shank, then going upward from tip to base.
+The **imec** default order follows the imro table, ordered first by shank, then going upward from tip to base.
 The **nidq** default is acquisition channel ordered.